Concordia Farmers’ Market

 Community Supported Agriculture is a partnership of mutual commitment between our farm partners and you.
 CSA Members sign-up in advance for a share of a diverse array of vegetables, fruit and herbs that will be available each week from June through November.
 CSA members are vital partners in making local sustainable agriculture possible, as these early payments mean enough money to buy seeds, farm supplies, and plan for labor and growing expenses at the start of the season.

 A CSA membership is an affordable and convenient way to get fresh, farm-direct, local produce.
-Since we don’t transport our produce long distances, we only harvest at the peak of ripeness and flavor.
+Local CSA farmers don’t transport produce long distances and only harvest at the peak of ripeness and flavor.
 This means better flavor and more nutrient-rich produce for you and your household.

 Our Market Partners, Vendors & Products